The World (film): Blurring of reality and gaze

 The World was shot using digital video and includes various moments in which the real and artificial merge.
 For example, during the scene where Erguniang dies, the image of writings on the wall from Erguniang is not actually written on the wall but instead shown through a digital effect.
 According to Cecilia Mello, The World does not provide a clear division between the real world and the digital/artificial world.
 It rather "point[s] towards a confusion between both, corroborating the point made in the introduction about the coexistence of contraries, so typical of the reality of China's cities."

 The circular discourse is not Jia's fundamental device on film making, but the reversal of the gaze.
 "The possibility to poke holes in the fictional system rests on the filmed subject's response to the enquiring gaze of the filming subject."
 Based on the transition from the circular. discourse to the reversal of the gaze, Anna and Tao from the film as an example on the response to the enquiring gaze between each other.
 Two characters supposed to not communicate with each other due to the language difference, however, the gaze helped them to talk and feel each other's pains and worries.
 Outside the movie, the transition to the gaze can create an emotional appeal to audiences.
 Factual elements from Jia's movie resists the seduction of a seamlessly real fiction, "you cannot. reveal the world without the world also bearing witness to your presence."

 Theme

 The World serves as a cinematic lens into a transformative moment in China’s contemporary history, using the symbolic space of the amusement park to interrogate the broader implications of globalization, migration, and identity formation in the new millennium.

 Jian Zhangke uses the constructed environment of the Beijing World Park to symbolize an idealized life in which characters perform happiness while avoiding deeper truths about their personal relationships and social conditions.
 However, as the film progresses, these illusions inevitably collapse, forcing the characters to confront the harsh realities of their lives.
 This narrative arc reflects not only the psychological struggles of the individuals but also broader societal tensions in contemporary China–where the pursuit of modern dreams often obscured underlying social and emotional dislocation.

+Recent scholarship has highlighted the tension between mobility and immobility in The World.
+Tianyi Shou argues that the film positions the lives of Beijing World Park employees at the intersection of the imagined mobility associated with global cosmopolitan culture and the involuntary immobility experienced by migrant laborers.
+Similarly, Dennis Lo contends that although the film is filled with images of international travel and global landmarks, its migrant-worker characters remain socially and economically constrained within Beijing.
+Together, these interpretations suggest that the film uses the theme park's simulated global space to expose the unequal distribution of mobility in contemporary China and the gap between global aspirations and everyday realities.